 When it comes to web content and social media campaigns, some businesses jump in with an attitude of ‘the more the better.’
 Whether this applies to how many social media posts per day or the amount of content on your site, it is simply not true.
 Quality will always reign over quantity, especially when Google now rates websites on the usefulness of content, rather than a site’s word count.
 Don’t rely on any copy – make sure it is high quality and you are not constantly repeating yourself.
 In terms of social media, too many posts can also turn customers off – so don’t believe the hype about spamming newsfeeds with your business posts.

-Myth number three: It’s too expensive, there is no room in our budget for SEO and other digital campaigns As an organisation you’ll invest in a number of things, from customer service to branded giveaways, to entice new customers and keep regular customers coming back.
+As an organisation you’ll invest in a number of things, from customer service to branded giveaways, to entice new customers and keep regular customers coming back.
 Digital marketing is a crucial business investment which has a great ROI – and the basics aren’t as expensive as you may think.
 Hiring a digital marketing agency to carry out Best Practice SEO on your website or someone to add blog content once a week certainly won’t break the bank, but can make a huge difference to your online visibility.
 Make sure you know the facts about digital marketing before deciding it’s not right for your company.